Estimated reading time: 7 minutes

 Wanting to please or avoid conflict often underlies an inability to say “No”.

-In her case, she couldn’t say “No” to taking on all the tasks because she wanted to avoid conflict.
-But she also didn’t know how to ask for an appropriate time to have a conversation about what she wanted in a clear and non-demanding way.
+In her case, she couldn’t say “No” to taking on all the tasks because she also didn’t know how to manage conflict.
+She didn’t know how to ask for an appropriate time to have a conversation about what she wanted in a clear and non-demanding way.
 She needed to learn to ask him – “When would be a good time to talk for 10 minutes about household tasks?”
 Then at the start of this conversation to say whether she needed:

-b) a “problem solving” discussion where they’d discuss together what to do about household tasks.
+b) a “problem solving” conversation where they’d discuss together what to do about household tasks.

 In the past her “solution” had been to do all the tasks resentfully and then to nag him when she felt overwhelmed.
 This is a very common couple dilemma that I see with my clients.

 When we say “Yes” we’re often hoping to get someone’s approval or trying to avoid conflict.
 This is usually because we haven’t yet developed a healthy enough sense of differentiation and of working through our differences.
 Developing differentiation is another way of describing setting healthy boundaries and having healthy self-esteem.
-Boundaries and self-esteem go together like walls and a cosy house.
+Boundaries and self-esteem go together, just like four solid walls are needed to create a structurally sound house.

 In a relationship healthy boundaries & self-esteem mean clearly saying: